digicademy/hydra-scraper/README.md

 # Hydra Scraper

-**Comprehensive scraper for Hydra-paginated APIs, Beacon files, and RDF file dumps**
+**Comprehensive scraper for paginated APIs, Beacon files, and RDF file dumps**

 This scraper provides a command-line toolset to pull data from various sources, such as Hydra paginated APIs, Beacon files, or local file dumps.
-The tool differentiates between resource lists and individual resource files in RDF-compatible formats such as JSON-LD or Turtle, but it can also handle, for example, LIDO files.
-Command-line calls can be combined and adapted to build fully-fledged scraping mechanisms, including the ability output a set of triples.
+The tool differentiates between feeds and their members in RDF-compatible formats such as JSON-LD or Turtle, but it can also handle XML files using, for example, the LIDO schema.
+Command-line calls can be combined and adapted to build fully-fledged scraping mechanisms, including the ability to output a set of triples.
 The script was originally developed as an API testing tool for of the Corpus Vitrearum Germany (CVMA) at the Academy of Sciences and Literature Mainz.
-It was later expanded to add functionality around the [Culture Graph Interchange Format](https://docs.nfdi4culture.de/ta5-cgif-specification) (CGIF).
+It was later expanded to add functionality around the [Culture Graph Interchange Format](https://docs.nfdi4culture.de/ta5-cgif-specification) (CGIF) and the `nfdicore` ontology with the `cto` module.

 ## Licence